rqgao0422/summer-internship-2020/README.md

 ### 0725
 Implementation of checking performance of an algorithm on a case.
 The algorithm should be contained in some \*.h and the case should be input.
 In \*.h, you need to implement
-+ the definition of State
++ the definition of State, which contains the state variables used in your algorithm
 + operator *<* and *!=* for State
-+ function algorithm
++ function algorithm, which returns all the possible runs along with their probabilities

 You only need to compile *main.cpp* to run the program.